-For all the food (and charm,) travel to the small French towns of Provence and the Luberon
+For food (and charm,) travel to the small French towns and villages of Provence and the Luberon

 Southern France’s cities are also lively and lovely; I particularly love the areas around Marseille and Nice.
-Yet it’s the small towns in France that really give you that Provencal glow — you know, the feeling of golden afternoon light and faint breeze that makes you want to skip through fields, or linger on a terrace amongst the streets with the wafting air of fresh pastries?
+Yet it’s the small towns in France that really give you that Provencal glow, the feeling of soft, golden light carried by a faint breeze.
+It’s the kind that makes you want to skip through fields, or linger on a terrace amongst the streets with the wafting air of fresh pastries.

-If you’re planning a trip to France, I hope you’ll make Provence and its villages part of your stay.
-Here are the best places to visit in the South of France, designed in two parts for a week or so depending on how much exploring versus relaxing you want to do:
+If you’re planning a trip, I hope you’ll make Provence and its villages part of your stay.
+Here are the best places to visit in the South of France, designed for a week (or so) depending on how much exploring versus relaxing you want to do.

 I recommend choosing a base depending on where you want to focus your time.
 All of the small French towns in this region are within a day’s driving distance, but I personally recommend minimizing your driving time (although the drives are quite scenic!)
 Most recently I focused on the Luberon, and it was my favorite part of Provence to date.

-Choose from Avignon (my personal favorite,) Aix-en-Provence (a little larger French town further south,) or Cassis, if you want to be on the coast.
-All three towns have that French charm and relaxed Provence feel.
+For a home base, I’d choose from Avignon (my personal favorite,) Aix-en-Provence (a little larger French town further south,) or Cassis, if you want to be on the coast.
+All three towns have that French charm and relaxed Provence feel and are well-located for visiting the rest of the area.

-You could also stay in the smaller villages listed below, but I like to stay centrally and visit those villages by day.
+You could also stay in the smaller villages listed below, but I personally like to stay centrally in a bigger area and visit these villages by day.

 Avignon